Talleyrand Cavalerie

 This article incorporates texts from the following books which are now in the public domain:

-• Pajol, Charles P. V., Les Guerres sous Louis XV, vol. VII, Paris, 1891, p.
+• Pajol, Charles P. V.: Les Guerres sous Louis XV, vol. VII, Paris, 1891, p.
 332

 Other sources

-Funcken, L. and F., Les uniformes de la guerre en dentelle
+Funcken, L. and F.: Les uniformes de la guerre en dentelle

-Lienhart, docteur and René Humbert, Les uniformes des armées françaises”, Leipzig
+Lienhart, docteur and René Humbert: Les uniformes des armées françaises”, Leipzig

-Menguy, Patrice, Les Sujets du Bien Aimé
+Menguy, Patrice: Les Sujets du Bien Aimé (a website who has unfortunately disappeared from the web)

-Rogge, Christian; The French & Allied Armies in Germany during the Seven Years War, Frankfurt, 2006
+Rogge, Christian: The French & Allied Armies in Germany during the Seven Years War, Frankfurt, 2006

 N.B.: the section Service during the War is mostly derived from our articles depicting the various campaigns, battles and sieges.